-The user then either enters another query or performs an action, such as purchasing the item.
+The user enters another query or performs an action, such as purchasing the item.

 Figure 1-4 Flowchart of a Catalog Query Application

-In a document classification application, an incoming stream or a set of documents is compared to a pre-defined set of rules.
-When a document matches one or more rules, the application performs some action.
+In a document classification application, an incoming stream or a set of documents is compared to a predefined set of rules.
+If a document matches one or more rules, then the application performs an action.

-For example, assume there is an incoming stream of news articles.
-You can define a rule to represent the category of Finance.
-The rule is essentially one or more queries that select document about the subject of Finance.
-The rule might have the form 'stocks or bonds or earnings'.
+For example, assume an incoming stream of news articles.
+You define a rule to represent the Finance category.
+The rule is essentially one or more queries that select documents about the subject of Finance.
+The rule might have the form of 'stocks or bonds or earnings.'

-When a document arrives about a Wall Street earnings forecast and satisfies the rules for this category, the application takes an action, such as tagging the document as Finance or e-mailing one or more users.
+When a document arrives at a Wall Street earnings forecast and satisfies the rules for this category, the application takes an action, such as tagging the document as Finance or emailing one or more users.